-Teams that will be eligible for this award will demonstrate they have provided professional analysis-based policy advice, applied sound risk management principles, and developed opportunities to engage stakeholders in the consideration of key public policy issues.
-This will include:
+Teams eligible for this award will demonstrate they have provided professional analysis-based policy advice, applied sound risk management principles, and developed opportunities to engage stakeholders in the consideration of key public policy issues.

 Employees can nominate individuals for leadership awards, regardless of whether or not the nominee is in a leadership position.